Legal Malpractice Research, Articles and Publications

 Proximate Cause and Attorney Malpractice

-There is a legal concept in personal injury law called “proximate cause.”
+There is a legal concept in personal injury law called “ opens in a new windowproximate cause.”
 The big question in holding someone liable for the injuries of another is: “Was the defendant’s action the proximate cause of the injury sustained by the plaintiff?”
 In other words, was it the defendant’s fault or not…. (more)

 Striking the Affirmative Defense of Statute of Limitations in a Legal Malpractice Action